ShrieSannith/AYUSH_WEBPORTAL/README.md

 ## Show Stopper

-Real-time databases of Startup, Incubator unavailability.
+Real-time databases of Startup and Incubator unavailability.